apache/james-project/examples/README.md

 [This example](custom-webadmin-route) shows how to write additional Webadmin routes!

+## Configure Custom Healthchecks

+[This example](custom-healthcheck) demonstrates how to write custom healthchecks for Apache James.
+This enables writing new custom healthcheck that fits your monitoring need.

 ## Write Custom James server assembly

 [This example](custom-james-assembly) demonstrates how to write a custom assembly in order to write your own tailor-made server.